Influencer Whitelisting

 40% Lower CPA reported by mid-market brands using whitelisting

-Beyond the performance numbers, whitelisting gives brands a creative pipeline they couldn’t build in-house.
+Beyond the performance numbers, influencer whitelisting gives brands a creative pipeline they couldn’t build in-house.
 High-quality creator UGC, when whitelisted and systematically tested, becomes a self-funding creative factory: winning content gets more budget, losing content gets cut, and the brand’s creative library compounds over time.
+For brands considering whether to build this internally or outsource it, our Fully Managed Influencer Marketing service handles end-to-end execution including whitelisting permissions, creative testing, and reporting.

-The Ainfluencer advantage Ainfluencer’s marketplace lets brands connect with verified creators, negotiate whitelisting terms, and manage all commissions and permissions in a single workflow, no DMs required.
+The Ainfluencer advantage for influencer whitelisting Ainfluencer’s marketplace lets brands connect with verified creators, negotiate whitelisting terms, and manage all commissions and permissions in a single workflow, no DMs required.

-4. How to qualify the right creators for whitelisting
+4. How to qualify the right creators for influencer whitelisting

 Not every influencer is a whitelisting candidate.
-Running paid budget through a low-fit creator is one of the most common ways brands burn their whitelisting spend.
-The qualification criteria are different from standard influencer selection.
+Running paid budget through a low-fit creator is one of the most common ways brands burn their influencer whitelisting spend.
+The qualification criteria are different from standard influencer selection because you’re not just buying a one-off post, you’re buying the creator’s identity for 30-90 days of paid amplification.

 Engagement quality over follower count

 For organic, reach matters.
-For whitelisting, you are buying the creative identity and the trust signal, then applying your own targeting on top.
+For influencer whitelisting, you are buying the creative identity and the trust signal, then applying your own targeting on top.
 A nano-creator with 12,000 highly engaged followers in a specific niche is a better whitelisting asset than a macro-influencer with 800,000 passive followers and 0.4% engagement.
+For more on creator pricing tiers and what to expect at each level, see our guide on influencer rates and budgeting.

 Creator tier Follower range Whitelisting value Typical cost per whitelisting period Best fit